Making almond milk and other nut milks at home is easy and inexpensive. Here’s how to give it a try.

 Non-dairy milks and creams are weirdly easy to make at home.
 They’re incredibly useful for vegans but can also add welcome variety and healthfulness to an omnivore’s diet.
 Packaged varieties abound in the supermarkets these days, but for optimum taste and nutrition, it’s so much better (and barely more difficult) to start with whole foods and whizz them up yourself.
 You can make non-dairy milk from any number of dry ingredients.
 I’m just beginning to explore different combinations and will report back in more depth one day soon.
 But for now, here’s a simple, oddly empowering recipe to get you started.

 Use almond or cashew milk any way you would use dairy milk, from drinking to cooking.
 Many people prefer the taste and nutritional profile of almond milk for day-to-day use.
 Cashew milk and cashew cream are especially great to cook with because they’re very creamy and they thicken beautifully and reliably when heated.
-Crazy or no, hope you’ll give nuts a try one day soon.
+Hope you’ll give it a try one day soon.

 - 1 cup raw almonds or cashews